towolf/towolf.github.com/docs/PsychBasic/GetBusTicks.markdown

 Return the number of system bus ticks since startup.
 The period of the bus tick clock depends on the model and frequency of your CPU.
-Use GetSecs instead for reliable, high\-precision time measurement in standard units.
+Use GetSecs instead for reliable, high-precision time measurement in standard units.

 Bus ticks returned by GetBusTicks are not the same as ticks returned by